 - ➤ Increase the district student attendance rate to the degree possible.
-The overall rates for secondary programs are significantly lower than previous averages discovered in previous years, when both adult and secondary programs were reviewed. - ➤ Increase the program completion rate.
-With a few noteworthy exceptions, the completion rate has been inadequate. - ➤ Continue to increase the number of students who earn industry-based credentials during FY2010 and beyond to improve their marketability.
+The overall rates for secondary programs are somewhat higher than previous averages discovered in FY2010. - ➤ Increase the program completion rate.
+The completion rate dropped somewhat during FY2011. - ➤ Continue to increase the number of students who earn industry-based credentials during FY2012 and beyond to improve their marketability.
 In some cases, this goal can be accomplished with little additional expense. - ➤ Maintain full enrollments in all programs to ensure program approval and funding.
-The average Program Capacity Rate is well below 100 percent. - ➤ Continue the active program advisory committee rate at 100 percent during FY2010. - ➤ Increase the percentage of programs using current anchor textbooks during FY2010.
+Very good progress was made during FY2011.
+In addition, some program changes are planned during the upcoming year which should result in continued high enrollments. - ➤ Restore the active program advisory committee rate to 100 percent during FY2012. - ➤ Increase the percentage of programs using current anchor textbooks during FY2012.
+This rate dropped during FY2011, but is expected to be restored to 100% during the upcoming year.